comboshreddies/kubectl-line/README.md

 # A tool for pipe streamed kubectl execution
-This tool works on top of kubectl named column, being able to pass importat parameteres between executions in pipe sequence
+This tool works on top of kubectl named column, being able to pass important parameteres between executions within a piped sequence.

-It can be used as kubectl plugin - kubectl-line, or you can link it as a binary named _ , and you don't have to repeat kubectl line on every execution, you just type _.
+It can be used as kubectl plugin - kubectl-line.
+I link this plugin as kubectl-_ , and also I link kubectl-line to a binary named _ .
+Idea is to use the least ammount of typing.

+So kubectl line get ns should work as same as kubectl _ get ns, or just _ get ns.
+While you could link kubectl to _ , this plugin provide few more features.

+I use this plugin as direct kubectl extension wrapper.

 # Why ?